-If you are distracted by beeps generated when pressing a front panel button or Mic key, switch OFF the Key Beep.
-The transceiver will beep only when it receives appropriate APRS or DX cluster data.
+If you are distracted by beeps generated when pressing a front panel key or Mic key, switch the Key Beep OFF.

 Access Menu 1-2-2 (KEY BEEP) and select "OFF".

 Note: After selecting OFF, you will still hear TOT and APO alarms.